MBaktygul/botanical-garden/README.md

 # Botanical Garden

 This is a website for **Mist Gardens Museum & Botanical Garden**, providing visitors with an engaging and interactive experience.
 The site features information about the gardens, events, exhibitions, and programs, along with stunning visuals of the garden and its surroundings.
-Design by Jenelle Miller, which I found in the [Figma Community](https://www.figma.com/community/file/1055618288526017668/botanical-garden-community).

 ## Demo